 sp_detach_db [ @dbname= ] 'database_name' [ , [ @skipchecks= ] 'skipchecks' ] [ , [ @keepfulltextindexfile = ] 'KeepFulltextIndexFile' ]

 Is the name of the database to be detached. database_name is a sysname value, with a default value of NULL.

 Specifies whether to skip or run UPDATE STATISTIC. skipchecks is a nvarchar(10) value, with a default value of NULL.
 To skip UPDATE STATISTICS, specify true.
 To explicitly run UPDATE STATISTICS, specify false.

-By default, UPDATE STATISTICS is performed to update information about the data in the tables and indexes in the SQL Server 2005 Database Engine and later versions.
+By default, UPDATE STATISTICS is performed to update information about the data in the tables and indexes in the SQL Server 2005 Database Engine.
 Performing UPDATE STATISTICS is useful for databases that are to be moved to read-only media.